Flagstaff-Builds/DecapCMS-Webstudio/docs/cloudflare-pages-setup.md

 ### Single Sign-On with Cloudflare Access (Recommended)

 This setup provides a seamless experience - users authenticate once with Cloudflare Access and they're in.
-No second login screen!
+No second login screen.

 #### How It Works